federicojacobi/qndslider/README.md

 GreatSlider.startTimer()   Defaults to 500ms delay
 GreatSlider.startTimer( 3000 );    3000ms delay
-GrearSlider.startTimer( 3000, function() { });    3000ms delay and AFTER the slide is changed fires the function
+GrearSlider.startTimer( 3000, function() { });    3000ms delay and AFTER the the slide is changes function is called.
+Notice the call happens after the doAfter() callback (see below).

-The last line is great when combined with GOTO controls.
-Because all the controls are external, you need to change the &quot;active&quot; control to the proper one.
-Again a bit of jQuery will do the trick:
+The last line is great if you need to do something in particular after the timer clicks, but not when the other controls are clicked:

 	GreatSlider.startTimer( 5000, function() {
-			jQuery( "#featured_slider ul.controls li" ).removeClass( "active" );
-			jQuery( "#featured_slider ul.controls li:nth-child(" + featuredSlider["currentSlide"] + ")" ).addClass( "active");
+			console.log('The timer has clicked');
 	});

-If you want to pause on HOVER, there's no pause, BUT there's .stopTimer() so you can do:
+If you want to pause on HOVER, there&#39;s no pause, BUT there&#39;s .stopTimer() so you can do:

 	jQuery( "#featured_slider" ).hover(
 		function() {